amfairley/memorycards/README.md

 ### Deployment to GitHub pages

 This site was deployed using GitHub pages.
-To deploy your own site, you will need a GitHub account and your code in a respository of your own following this [handy guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
+To deploy your own site, you will need a GitHub account of your own and to put your code into a respository following this [handy guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
 Please follow these steps, with examples of my repository, to deploy your own repository to GitHub pages once you are logged in:
 - Once in the [GitHub repository](https://github.com/amfairley/memorycards), go to the Settings tab which can be found at the top of the page.
 <details><summary>Setting tab location image</summary>
 <img src="/documentation/deployment/deployment-settings-tab.png">